ucb-ee290c/fa18-gps/doc/Ranging.md

 ### Inputs and Outputs
 From each satellite:
 * Input: `delta_t` (double) Propagation time from the SV to the receiver as measured from the tracking loop
-* Input: `sat_loc_params` (double) SV positions in ECEF coordinates from navigation message and transmit time
+* Input: `double_sat_loc_params` (double) SV positions in ECEF coordinates from navigation message and transmit time
 * Output: `ecef_position` (double) approximate location of receiver

 ### Calculation
 This calculation is included in `python/ranging.py` and `firmware/position.c`.
 In `firmware/position.c`, `find_position` takes in the locations of four different satellites and also the approximate propagation times for each satellite transmission.
-These are contained in the structs `sat_loc_params` and `time_deltas`.
+These are contained in the structs `double_sat_loc_params` and `time_deltas`.
 The calculation will output the approximate receiver location and also the time bias of the approximate `Trec` with respect to the real receive time.
-Note that the time deltas are calculated as discussed above in the Overview section.
+To reiterate, the algorithm begins by choosing a nominal receiver position (ie. (0,0,0)) and uses the satellite location and timing information to refine this nominal receiver location to be more accurate.
 The calculation then occurs as follows:
 ```c
   double nom[4] = {0.0, 0.0, 0.0, 0.0};     //initial nominal values for X, Y, Z, and time_bias
   double pr_nom[4];			    //nominal pseudo range calculated form calc_pseudorange